daledesilva/obsidian_ink/README.md

-# Obsidian Handwrite
+# Ink
-A plugin for [Obsidian](https://obsidian.md) that adds the ability to handwrite with a stylus into sections of markdown files.
+A plugin for [Obsidian](https://obsidian.md) that adds the ability to hand write or draw with a stylus between paragraphs in your notes.

-!! ***This plugin is not yet released.***<br/>
-Please also note that while the repository is public, the plugin it is not currently open source.

 ## 🎥 Demo
 <p align="center">